openSUSE/news-o-o/_posts/2011-11-12-introducing-systemd.markdown

     systemd.log_target=kmsg systemd.log_level=debug

 Moving backwards
 While we do not recommend anyone using sys V init on 12.1, people who wish to choose it as the default can do so by installing sysvinit-init package (it will uninstall systemd-sysvinit package) or changing their grub options.
 Even if you don't use systemd, don't try to uninstall its package, it might break your system.
-You don't need to remove systemd-sysvinit in case of emergency, if you let installed the sysvinit package you can boot with traditonnal init by adding on your boot line init=/sbin/sysvinit et voilÃ  !
+You don't need to remove systemd-sysvinit in case of emergency, if you let installed the sysvinit package you can boot with traditonnal init by adding on your boot line init=/sbin/sysvinit et voilà !